SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 In 1948, Bob and Almeady’s youngest sons, Jinks and Emory, opened a livestock sale barn at Highway 114 and White’s Chapel Road after their land was taken by eminent domain for Lake Grapevine.
 Farmers and ranchers came for miles to attend the auctions, held several times a week.

 Sisters Lula Jones (Jinks) and Elnora Jones (Emory) operated a small cafe at the auction barn.
 Opened in 1949, it is thought by historians to be the first integrated cafe in Texas.
 It was not opened as an integrated cafe, family members say.
-When black truckers hauling rock to Lake Grapevine would stop at the back door to ask for a sandwich or soda, Lula would tell them, “I’ll serve you if you come around to the front.
+When Black truckers hauling rock to Lake Grapevine would stop at the back door to ask for a sandwich or soda, Lula would tell them, “I’ll serve you if you come [in through] the front.
 This is a family business.
 I’ll serve who I want.”
 Inside, everyone got along fine.
+Some Black truckers, however, were worried they’d be snatched out of their seats and lynched.

 Wealthy Negro’s Funeral Attended By White Friends